shaisachs/origin-of-sadness/origin-of-sadness.md

 "Well then, I'll do my best."
 Henry set his spade down on the ground, and sat back on his haunches.
 How did every good story begin?
 "Once upon a time, there was a good, wise king, who ruled over a vast kingdom..."

-"No, Papa, you're telling it wrong!"
-Sophie stamped her foot into the grass, and it was only at that moment that Henry realized she had worn her new sneakers for the afternoon's chores.
+"Oh, Papa, you're telling it wrong!"
+Sophie stretched her feet upwards, standing on her toes for a moment, and it was only then that Henry realized she had worn her new sneakers for the afternoon's chores.
 They had purchased them together, just yesterday after school.
-The sneakers were a gleaming color of white - or in any case, they had been yesterday - with a streak of purple on both sides and heels that lit up with shiny red lights whenever Sophie took a step.
+The sneakers were a gleaming color of white - or, they had been yesterday - with a streak of purple on both sides.
+The heels were made of tiny red lights that flashed whenever Sophie took a step.

+Sophie took a breath and then sat down on the ground.
 "The story starts like this: 'Once upon a time, there was a little girl named...
 Stephie.
 Stephie loved to sing, all day and all night.
 She sang at the playground, she sang in the bath, she even sang at school!
 She sang while she was doing her homework, or playing with her friends, she sang while she was riding her bike.'"

 "Sounds like Stephie must have had a real talent, right Sophie?"
 Henry stole a surreptitious glance at her sneakers, wondering how difficult it would be to wipe off the smudge of dirt on the side of the left shoe.
 Miraculously, that seemed to be the only stain on the new pair of sneakers.